longndt/react-course/react-javascript/lesson0-javascript-es6/readme.md

 ## Overview

-**Difficulty**: Beginner to Intermediate
+**Difficulty** Beginner to Intermediate
-**Status**: Optional but Recommended
+**Status** Optional but Recommended

-This course teaches **React with JavaScript**.
-Before starting Lesson 1, you should be comfortable with modern JavaScript (ES6+) features.
+This course teaches **React with JavaScript** Before starting Lesson 1, you should be comfortable with modern JavaScript (ES6+) features.
 This lesson provides a quick review of essential JavaScript concepts you'll use throughout the course.

 ---